51Degrees/specifications/pipeline-specification/features/data-updates.md

 From the point of view of the Data Update Service, Aspect Engines have several operational modes:

-- File Data Source, File Based Operation
+- File data source, file based operation
-- File Data Source, Memory Based Operation
+- File data source, memory based operation
-- Memory Data Source, Memory Based Operation
+- Memory data source, memory based operation

 Other operational modes are theoretically possible, such as an Aspect Engine's data residing in a relational database.